iovation/deviceprint-SDK-Android/README.md

 > __NOTE__ Android 10 introduced the ACCESS_BACKGROUND_LOCATION permission, protected at the dangerous level as is the case for ACCESS_FINE_LOCATION.
 Refer to the official Android documentation for when to incorporate this permission.

-Version 4.3.0 of the TruValidate Device Risk SDK for Android supports Android 5.0 or higher.
+Version 4.3.1 of the TruValidate Device Risk SDK for Android supports Android 5.0 or higher.

 ## Installing the Device Risk SDK for Android

-1. Download iovation-android-sdk-4.3.0.zip from here: [iovation Mobile SDK for Android](https://github.com/iovation/deviceprint-SDK-Android).
+1. Download iovation-android-sdk-4.3.1.zip from here: [iovation Mobile SDK for Android](https://github.com/iovation/deviceprint-SDK-Android).

-2. Unzip iovation-android-sdk-4.3.0.zip.
+2. Unzip iovation-android-sdk-4.3.1.zip.

 3. Depending on your IDE, do one of the following:

-	- In __Eclipse and Maven__, deploy the AAR file to your local Maven repository, using maven-deploy.
+	- In __Maven__, deploy the AAR file to your local Maven repository, using maven-deploy.
 For more information, see [Guide to installing 3rd party JARs](http://maven.apache.org/guides/mini/guide-3rd-party-jars-local.html).

-	- If you are using __Android Studio with Gradle__, add the *fraudforce-lib-release-4.3.0.aar* file to your application module's libs directory.
+	- If you are using __Gradle__, add the *fraudforce-lib-release-4.3.1.aar* file to your application module's libs directory.
 Then, edit the *build.gradle* file in order to add the libs directory as a flat-file repository to the `buildscript` and `repository` sections.
-This makes the fraudforce-lib-release-4.3.0.aar file accessible to Gradle.
+This makes the fraudforce-lib-release-4.3.1.aar file accessible to Gradle.

 		```
         buildscript {